sandervanmook/PHPDesignPatterns/README.md

 ### State
 * The Winzou's Symfony Statemachine Bundle utilizes the State pattern: https://github.com/winzou/StateMachineBundle
+* The Workflow component of Symfony can be used as a Statemachine: https://symfony.com/doc/current/workflow/state-machines.html

+### Iterator
+PHP has a standard interface you can use for creating a Iterator : http://php.net/manual/en/class.iterator.php Also there are a lot of predefined Iterators in PHP : http://php.net/manual/en/spl.iterators.php Keep in mind that PHP uses arrays in a different way than Java does.
+In PHP arrays are less strict and more flexible.
+More about data structures in PHP: http://php.net/manual/en/spl.datastructures.php

 ## Sources
 The examples described here are based on the book "Head First Design Patterns" by Eric and Elisabeth Freeman.